 Empirical evidence suggests that the phase of constant returns is a fairly long one and is observed in the case of a number of commodities.
 In a scientific sense, constant returns to scale implies that when the quantity of the factors of production is increased in such a way that the ratio of the factors remains unchanged, output increases in the same proportion in which the factors are increased.
+In other words, when the quantity of the factors is doubled, the output also doubles.
 Such a production function is often called linear homogeneous production function or homogeneous production function of the first degree.
-The phase of constant returns to scale can be understood with the help of Fig. 7.17.
+The phase of constant returns to scale can be understood with the help of Fig. 9.2.
+In this figure, when the firm goes from isoquant P3 to P4, or from isoquant P_4 to P_5 or from isoquant P_5 to P_6 , constant returns to scale are obtained.
+The fact cd = de = ef on the scale line indicates this phenomenon.

-Fig. 7.17: Constant Returns to Scale-output increases in the same proportion in which inputs are increased
+Fig. 9.2: Constant returns to scale-output increases in the same proportion in which inputs are increased